getnamingo/registrar-onboarding/README.md

 - Way to delete or protect contracts from public eye.

-- Once registrar is approved, to be marked as Approved in SQLite.

-- Registry staff to view all data for registrar.

 - Options to pay onboarding fee if registry needs it.

 - Replace registry IP on timestamp.